davaya/openc2-jadn/jadn-v1.1.md

 -- [[Information Modeling](#information-modeling)], Y. Tina Lee, NIST

-This specification defines the JADN IM language, a formal syntax that captures data semantics and constraints.
+This specification defines the JADN information modeling language, a formal syntax that captures data semantics and constraints.
 While the term information modeling is used broadly and covers a range of applications, a JADN information model defines the **essential content** of **data items** used in computing independently of how that content is represented for processing, communication or storage.